3-connected Reduction for Regular Graph Covers: Definitions and Preliminaries

 \begin{lemma} If $G$ has a non-trivial semiregular automorphism, then $G$ has a central block. \end{lemma}

 \begin{proof} For contradiction, suppose that $G$ has a central articulation $u$.
+Let $T$ be the block-tree.
 Every automorphism of a tree preserves its center, so $\Aut(T)$ preserves $u$.
 Also, all automorphisms of $\Aut(G)$ preserve $u$ since every automorphism of $\Aut(G)$ induces an automorphism of $\Aut(T)$.
-This contradicts existence of a non-trivial semiregular automorphism. \end{proof}
+In particular, we get that a non-trivial semiregular automorphism $\pi$ fixes the vertex $u$.
+By the semiregularity, $\pi$ is the identity which is a contradiction. \end{proof}

-In the following, we shall assume that $G$ contains a central block.
-We orient the edges of the block-tree $T$ towards the central block; so the block-tree becomes rooted.
-A \emph{(rooted) subtree} of the block-tree is defined by any vertex different from the central block acting as \emph{root} and by all its predecessors.
+We orient the edges of the block tree $T$ towards the central vertex, so the block tree becomes rooted.
+A \emph{rooted subtree} $T'$ of the block tree $T$ is the induced subgraph of $T$ determined by a vertex $v$, called the \emph{root} of $T'$, and by all its predecessors.

-Let $u$ be an articulation contained in the central block.
-By $T_u$ we denote the subtree of $T$ defined by $u$ and all its predecessors, and let $G_u$ be the graph induced by all vertices of the blocks of $T_u$.
+Suppose that $G$ has a central block $C$.
+Let $u$ be an articulation contained in $C$.
+By $T_u$, we denote the rooted subtree of $T$ determined by $u$, and let $G_u$ be the graph induced by all vertices of the blocks of $T_u$.